sergey-shandar/public/notes/economy/justice.md

 ## The First Principle: Gross Income Growth Must Increase Net Income

 Let's take two people, Bob and Charlie.
-They are absolutely identical in everything except gross income (pre-taxes).
+They are absolutely identical in everything except gross income (pre-tax).
 The first principle is that if Charlie earns more than Bob, then Charlie must receive at least as much as Bob after taxes (net income).

 Examples of violations include a [benefit cliff](https://en.wikipedia.org/wiki/Welfare_trap), where a slight increase in earnings results in a sharp drop in benefits.
 In this case, people lose motivation to earn more money legally.